 So what if you do have a peanut butter that splits and you don’t want to stir your peanut every time you want some?

 Luckily, there’s another way: just store the peanut butter in the fridge.
 Remember, we want to have more solid fats.
 Instead of making the fat solid by changing its composition, you can do so by decreasing the temperature.

 But, you might think, the melting temperature of peanut oil is 3C, so in a fridge it will still be liquid?
 That is partially true.
 Oils like this don’t necessarily have one temperature at which all molecules go from solid to liquid (as is the case for water).
 Instead, there is a temperature range over which this occurs.
 So in the fridge, just above 3C (27F), some of the fats have solidified and some are still liquid.
 That is enough though to stop the particles in the peanut butter from moving through the oil!

-The engineering toolbox was our source for the melting temperature of peanut oil.
+Engineering toolbox, Melting point of oils, link ; source for the melting temperature of peanut oil.